-Figure 4 Combined Association Capital
+Figure 5 Combined Association Capital as Percentage of Total Association Assets

 Farm Credit System Risk Management Tools

 Farm Credit System banks use risk management tools to protect investors.
 One tool is the Contractual Interbank Performance Agreement (CIPA).
 All System banks have entered into this agreement, which measures the financial condition and performance of each bank by using ratios that consider bank capital, asset quality, earnings, interest rate risk, and liquidity.
 The CIPA contains triggers that financially penalize banks that do not meet performance standards.